Bash-09/tf2-bot-kicker-gui/README.md

 ## Account identification

 A list of accounts is stored in `cfg/playerlist.json` containing the SteamID, player type (Player/Bot/Cheater) and any recorded notes for that account.
 When players join the server their steamid is matched against this list to determine if they are a bot or cheater and will take appropriate action (send chat messages, kick, etc).
 If they are not a know account their name will be checked against a list of regexes in case they have a common bot name (e.g. DoesHotter).

-# Building

-Enable rust nightly: `rustup default nightly`

-This program should then build without issue through Cargo, on Linux some libraries may need to be installed.

 # How it works